Hris21/Aim-for-the-hole/README.md

 3.5

-Board methos - you already have heard what it does.
+Board methods - you already have heard what it does.

 3.6